-After Friday the 13th: The Final Chapter (1984) delivered the series’s highest grosses, Paramount made an odd decision.
-They ditched Jason and tried to reboot the franchise.
+After Friday the 13th: The Final Chapter delivered the franchise’s highest grosses, Paramount ditches Jason in an attempt to reboot the franchise.
+Bad idea.

 The setting is, of course, a remote camp.
-This time, a halfway house for troubled teens meant to ease their re-entry into society.
+This time, a halfway house for troubled teens.

-The plot kicks into gear after one teen murders another with an axe then disappears into the surrounding woods.
-Following that, an unseen assailant begins murdering teens, staff, and pretty-much everyone else.
+The plot kicks into gear after one teen murders another with an ax, then disappears into the surrounding woods.
+After that, an unseen assailant begins murdering teens, staff, and pretty much everyone else.

-Harkening back to the original Friday the 13th (1980), this entry withholds the killer’s identity until the finale.
-We’re offered several red-herrings, making this film more mystery-thriller than monster movie.
+Like the original, this entry withholds the killer’s identity until the finale.
+We’re offered several red herrings, making this film more a mystery-thriller than a monster movie.

 But the execution is sloppy.
 The script introduces characters then kills them in the same scene.
 Several performances veer well into camp.
 One character even dies trapped in a graffiti-covered outhouse after eating some spicy enchiladas.

 Worse still, the killer’s eventual reveal elicits groans instead of gasps.
-The script offers an explanation via some awkward exposition, but it’s unsatisfying.
+The script proffers an unsatisfying explanation via some awkward exposition that feels like an afterthought.

 But time has been kind.
-Knowing the franchise rights itself, fans can laugh at the nonsense plot, Tommy’s non-dialog, and the hammy performances.
+Knowing the franchise rights itself, fans can laugh at the nonsense plot, Tommy’s non-dialogue, and the hammy performances.
 I cannot recommend Friday the 13th: A New Beginning, yet I can’t wholly condemn it either.
-Like any comically bad movie, it’s best viewed with a crowd that knows what to expect.
+Like any comically bad movie, it’s best viewed with a like-minded crowd.

-That said, it’s no surprise Paramount brought Jason back for the sequel, Jason Lives: Friday the 13th Part VI (1986).
+That said, it’s no surprise Paramount resurrected Jason for the sequel.